 Port scanning is prohibited and every reported instance is investigated by our infrastructure provider.
 When port scans are detected, they are stopped and access is blocked.

-System configuration and consistency is maintained through standard, up-to-date images, configuration management software, and by replacing systems with updated deployments.
-Systems are deployed using up-to-date images that are updated with configuration changes and security updates before deployment.
-Once deployed, existing systems are decommissioned and replaced with up-to-date systems.
+System configuration and consistency are maintained through standard up-to-date images, configuration management software, and by replacing systems with updated deployments.
+Systems are deployed using verified and safe images that are updated with configuration changes and security updates before deployment.
+Once deployed, existing systems are decommissioned and replaced.

-Operating system access is limited to Authgear staff and requires username and key authentication.
-Operating systems do not allow password authentication to prevent password brute force attacks, theft, and sharing.
+Operating system access is limited to Authgear staffs only and requires username, key and multi-step authentication.
+Operating systems do not allow password authentication to prevent password brute-force attacks, theft, and sharing.